psaikido/hugle.uk/pages/prose/Thesium/index.md

 configured their lives.
 Their mythos was their frame.
 When science really got going there was a break with these myths.
 At one and the same time humanity was freed of them and thrown into confusion.
-The overshoot of consumption tipped the planet's coping mechanisms over the edge.
+The overshoot of consumption tipped the planet's balance passed coping.
 During the Great Death, as it became known, most of the Earth's species became extinct.
 Life on the surface became mostly intolerable.

 Thus a future oriented plan was initiated.
-Amidst the wreckage of political upheavals, of mass migrations and water wars, a group of the top people in their fields gathered and started work.
+Amidst the wreckage of political upheavals, of mass migrations and water wars, a group of the best scientists gathered and started work.
 Somehow they co-opted military funding streams.
 It took several generations before they were self-sufficient and by the time the first seeds were launched, the moon had become their base.
 The last few fascist regimes were still eating themselves, and each other, while the wormhole gates were constructed.
 Rats and dogs had become the apex predators when the greatest artificial intelligence ever known, Kronos, had come online.

 It was hoped that by the time the Earth had cooled down again maybe Gaia could be reborn.
 Kronos was designed to try again no matter how long it took.
-It searched with infinite patience.
-Searched for the missing piece of the jigsaw, the mythos that would unite the Good with the True.
+He searched with infinite patience, searched for the missing piece of the jigsaw, the mythos that would unite the Good with the True.
 A story that could hold a humanity sustaining world.
-It waited for its Readers to report.
+The great AI waited for its Readers to report.